Ball python: Health and disease

 Several infectious agents and husbandry-related conditions are known to affect ball pythons, especially in captive collections.
 Respiratory disease associated with novel reptile nidoviruses (sometimes called serpentoviruses) has been reported repeatedly in captive ball pythons and other python species; experimental infection studies and outbreak investigations provide strong evidence that these nidoviruses can cause proliferative interstitial pneumonia and fatal respiratory disease in ball pythons.
 Surveillance and diagnostic studies and reviews summarize nidoviruses as an important emerging pathogen in pythons.
-Clinical signs commonly reported include increased respiratory effort, open-mouth breathing, nasal/ocular discharge, anorexia and weight loss, and mortality can be high in affected collections.
+Clinical signs commonly reported include increased respiratory effort, open-mouth breathing, nasal/ocular discharge, and anorexia and weight loss.
+Mortality can be high in affected collections.

-Other viral agents (for example, ferlaviruses) and bacterial and parasitic infections also contribute to disease in captive animals; poor transport, overcrowding and inadequate biosecurity in trade and ranching operations have been implicated in increased disease risk and mortality.
-Good husbandry, quarantine, diagnostic testing, and veterinary oversight are emphasised in the literature to reduce disease transmission in collections and during trade.
+Other viral agents (such as ferlavirus), bacterial, and parasitic infections also contribute to disease in captive animals.
+Poor transport, overcrowding, and inadequate biosecurity in trade and ranching operations have been implicated in increased disease risk and mortality.
+Good husbandry, quarantine, diagnostic testing, and veterinary oversight reduce disease transmission in collections and trade.